 Check out UUCM’s Facebook page all month long.

 See the weekly eChalice for meditations.
 (Sign up here to receive the eChalice.)

-Join us Sunday mornings at 9:30 or 11:30 to explore your own sense of beauty and what beauty means in your life.
+Join us Sunday mornings at 9:30 or 11:30 to consider the principles that guide your own life.